 “We are a family owned business and have been employing Niagara residents now for 38 years.
 It is amazing to sit in a room full of our partners, colleagues and other outstanding businesses and people and be recognized in this way.
 We are very honoured and send our congratulations out to all those that also won awards and were nominated. “ said Richard Reid, Executive Director of Sales and Hotel Operations.

 June 27, 2016 - The bees have arrived!
-After quite extensive research by our Executive Chef Michael Price, our Chef in Residence, Kyle Paton and our Green Team, we have proceeded with the purchase of 4 hives of Canadian Honeybees for our property.
+After quite extensive research by our Executive Chef Michael Price and our Green Team, we have proceeded with the purchase of 4 hives of Canadian Honeybees for our property.
 Our team at White Oaks believes it is very important to support our Niagara community, our local agricultural industries and give back to our region and our world by introducing pollinator habitats near farm lands that rely on bees for pollination.

 Research is clear that due to mono crop farming, pesticides and other elements that have come along with modernizing agriculture, the wild bee population has been significantly dwindling.
 The answer to parts of this problem is creating habitats for pollinators to expand their population for pollinating our food sources.
 These small initiatives are what will keep our bee population, and in turn our ability to grow fruit, nuts, vegetables, berries, etc. active in the years to come.
 These costs are far too great for individual farmers to bear on their own, and in turn will make their operating expenses rise.